Finsbury Park, Islington/Hackney/Haringey

 Edward A Stone’s art deco Astoria cinema opened in 1930, with an ornate interior that creates the impression of a Moorish settlement at night.
 The Astoria subsequently became a noted live music venue, hosting the Beatles’ Christmas shows in 1963 and staging a profusion of significant rock gigs in the 1970s, when it was called the Rainbow Theatre.
 It is now the London headquarters (and ‘help centre’) of the Universal Church of the Kingdom of God, a Pentecostal mission of Brazilian origin.

-The district’s most overcrowded housing has been cleared and replaced by council flats in the middle decades of the 20th century.
+The district’s most overcrowded housing was cleared and replaced by council flats in the middle decades of the 20th century.
 Elsewhere, multiple occupation remains widespread, although partial gentrification has taken place.
 Fonthill Road developed a rag-trade speciality in the 1960s and now has a Saturday market and daily shops specialising in cut-price designer clothing.

 It has been suggested that Finsbury Park’s location “in the armpit of three boroughs” has been at the root of some municipal neglect.
 However, a regeneration programme delivered some benefits in the early years of the 21st century, including enhancements to the very busy bus and rail interchange.

 This is being followed by City North, a mixed-use scheme bringing new employers, residential towers and further improvements to the station.
 (In Finsbury Park there can never be enough improvements to the station, which should ideally be razed to the ground, or below, and rebuilt from scratch.)
 A multi-screen cinema, fitness centre, supermarket, boutique shops and trendy bars, cafés and restaurants were all promised in City North’s brochure – with the caveat of an asterisk and “subject to lease” at the bottom of the page.